manishemi/manishemi.github.io/_posts/2021-06-11-Long Short-Term Memory.md

 ## Output Gate

-In the end, Output gate defines that what value should use for hidden memory
+In the end, the Output gate defines that what value should use for hidden memory

 |![_config.yml]({{ site.baseurl }}/images/LSTM/output_gate.png)|